Efficient Riccati recursion for optimal control problems with pure-state equality constraints: Introduction

 Other popular constraint-handling methods used with the Riccati recursion algorithm are the penalty function method and the augmented Lagrangian (AL) method.
 For example, \cite{bib:penalty} used the penalty function method and \cite{bib:DDP:jumpRobot} used the AL method to treat pure-state equality constraints representing the switching constraints arising in OCPs involving quadrupedal gaits.
-However, the penalty function method practically yields only the approximated solution, as illustrated by the numerical results obtained in \cite{bib:penalty}, and there is a trade-off between the accuracy of the solution and the numerical stability.
+A transformation of the linear-quadratic OCP into a dual problem for the efficient Riccati recursion \cite{bib:axehillPhDThesis} also used the penalty function method to treat the pure-state constraints.
+However, the penalty function method practically yields only the approximated solution, as illustrated by the numerical results obtained in \cite{bib:penalty}.
 The AL method can treat constraints better than the penalty function method, for example, it converges to the optimal solution even if the penalty parameter remains at a finite value.
 However, it generally lacks convergence speed compared with the Newton-type methods that achieve superlinear or quadratic convergence.
 The AL method essentially achieves linear convergence and it yields superlinear convergence only if the penalty parameter goes to infinity \cite{bib:Bertsekas:2016}, which is an impractical assumption.
-For example, \cite{bib:DDP:jumpRobot} used the AL method with DDP to consider the switching constraints in an OCP of quadruped bouncing motion.
+For example, \cite{bib:DDP:jumpRobot} used the AL method to consider the switching constraints in an OCP of quadruped bouncing motion.
 The AL method required a large number of the iterations (up to 300), although a simple 2D robot model was used and only one cycle of the bouncing motion was considered, which led to very low-dimensional (only four dimensions in all) pure-state equality constraints.

 In this paper, we propose a novel approach to efficiently treat pure-state equality constraints in OCPs using a Riccati recursion algorithm.
 The proposed method transforms a pure-state equality constraint into a mixed state-control constraint such that the constraint is expressed by variables at a certain previous time stage.
 We show a relationship between an OCP with the original pure-state constraint (the original OCP) and an OCP with the transformed mixed state-control constraint (the transformed OCP); if the solution satisfies the first-order necessary conditions (FONC) and/or second-order sufficient conditions (SOSC) of the transformed OCP, then the solution also satisfies the FONC and/or SOSC of the original OCP.
 Therefore, if we find a solution that satisfies the SOSC of the transformed OCP, it is a local minimum of the original OCP.
 We then derive a Riccati recursion algorithm to solve the transformed OCP with linear time complexity in the grid number of the horizon, in contrast with the previous approach \cite{bib:constrainedRiccati} that scales cubically with respect to the total dimension of pure-state equality constraints.
 Moreover, because the proposed method is in substance a Newton's method for an optimization problem with equality constraints, the proposed method achieves superlinear or quadratic convergence, which distinguishes our approach from the penalty function method and the AL method in terms of convergence speed.
 We present numerical experiments of the whole-body optimal control of quadrupedal gaits that involve pure-state equality constraints owing to contact switches, which represent the position-level constraints of a second-order system, and demonstrate the effectiveness of the proposed method over the existing approaches, that is, the approach of \cite{bib:constrainedRiccati} and the AL method.